-Since 2016, we have initiated the M.Sc degree in Forestry in order to maintain the highly demands of forestry professionals around the world.
+Since 2016, we have initiated the M.Sc degree in Forestry in order to maintain the high demands of forestry professionals around the world.

 Master Degree Program